programmis/socket_chat/README.md

-socketChat.onDisconnect - call if chat disconnected with server socketChat.onMessageRender - called if render message with "message" in parameter socketChat.onMessageListRender - called if render message list with "message_list" in parameter socketChat.onUserRender - called if user render with "user" in parameter socketChat.onUserListRender - called if user list render with "user_list" in parameter socketChat.onUserTypingStart - called if user start typing with "user_id" in parameter socketChat.onUserTypingEnd - called if user end typing with "user_id" in parameter
+socketChat.onDisconnect - call if chat disconnected with server socketChat.onMessageRender - called if render message with "message" in parameter socketChat.onMessageListRender - called if render message list with "message_list" in parameter socketChat.onUserConnect - called if user connect to chat with "user" in parameter socketChat.onUserDisconnect - called if user disconnect from chat with "user" in parameter socketChat.onUserRemoved - called if user removed from chat with "user" in parameter socketChat.onUserInfo - called if received user info with "user" in parameter socketChat.onUserList - called if user list received with "user_list" in parameter socketChat.onUserTypingStart - called if user start typing with "user_id" in parameter socketChat.onUserTypingEnd - called if user end typing with "user_id" in parameter
 </pre>